THE BIRDS AND OTHER WILDLIFE AROUND THE DELPHI CLUB AND ELSEWHERE ON ABACO

 IMAGE QUALITY: the images posted – mine, I mean – are a very mixed bag of quite reasonable ones, OK-ish ones and unarguably hopeless ones.
 Why include the latter?
 Most nature / wildlife blogs, as you will have noticed, contain wonderful photos in which every feather gleams and each pistil shines with vivid clarity.
 They are quite intimidating, aren’t they?
 Those of us with pocket cameras don’t always take professional-quality pictures.
 Things move quickly – often the subject itself.
 Or ones shaky hands.
 So these are the sort of snaps anyone might take on holiday, a few “wow!” and plenty of “woe!”
 But the poor ones give a sort of context to the rest of a post or page.
 Or have a quirk.
 Anyway, bad luck, kind reader, and please be tolerant.

-USE OF ENGLISH Mostly you will find ‘english english’ is used – Harbour not Harbor etc. I don’t change ‘american english’ (‘Wax’ namecheck!) where I quote, nor when I make an exception to my rule by mistake – I see I’ve written meter for metre in a few places…
+USE OF ENGLISH Mostly you will find ‘english english’ is used – Harbour not Harbor etc. I don’t change ‘American English’ (‘Wax’ namecheck – where are you now, Andrew Gold?!) where I quote, nor when I make an exception to my rule by mistake – I see I’ve written meter for metre in a few places…

 WIKI-USE I use various sources – books and online – for factual information.
 If it’s a wholesale lift, I credit it.
 If it’s simply general snippets of info commonly available I don’t always.
 And Wiki?
 Much has been said and written about its supposed unreliability, but I think that used with caution it is a terrific resource.
 Clearly you might raise an eyebrow over an entry about HM the Q saying “…in 1977 Her majesty enjoyed brief success playing maracas with Punk Band ‘The Sex Pistols’ until artistic differences and a brutal fist fight with Sir Sidney Vicious cause her to leave; she later played vibraphone on U2’s seminal ‘Achtung Baby’ “.
 Sometimes I credit Wiki for more obscure research; for basic information I have generally stopped doing so.
 So thanks Wiki, in particular for info about birds and animals, and for cross-references to other sources.